hungple/GLVN-database/README.md

 6. Create custom GLxC or VNxC classes including GL9A (post confirmation).
 To create GLxC, clone from GL1A and update all ids.
 Similarly, to create VNxC, clone from VN1A.
 Please see section V for detail. (hard)

-7. Become owner of GLVN-database spreadsheets. (very hard.
+7. Become an owner of GLVN-database spreadsheets. (very hard.
 However, if you are computer engineer/programmer, the code is very easy to understand)

 ### III.
 Owner’s responsibilities: